equinor/appsec-owasptop10wrkshp/README.md

 explore, discover all for learning purposes.
 The _Juice Shop_ web application covers all of OWASP Top 10 vulnerabilities.

+### Prerequisites 🧑🏻‍💻

+When attending this workshop, please bring your laptop.

+We use Firefox 🦊 as our browser.
+Please ensure you have the latest version installed, either [stable](https://www.mozilla.org/en-US/firefox/new/) or the [developer version](https://www.mozilla.org/en-US/firefox/developer/).

+Edge works as well in a pickle.

 ### GitHub repo

 We will provide you with a link where you can get access after the workshop has begun.
 But if you want to host it locally, there is nothing wrong with that!
 [Juice Shop on GitHub](https://github.com/juice-shop/juice-shop#from-sources) will be the correct place to check out.
 You have many choices, but the easiest might be to either use GitPod Docker or Node.

-### Browser 🧑🏻‍💻

-In this workshop we use Firefox 🦊 as our browser.
-Please ensure you have the latest version installed, either [stable](https://www.mozilla.org/en-US/firefox/new/) or the [developer version](https://www.mozilla.org/en-US/firefox/developer/).

-Edge works as well in a pickle.

 ## Content 📝